Getting a Good Music Career as A Guitarist

 Improve your live performance skills.

 If your goal is to hit the stage, you need to be stage-ready too.
 People want to see a good show, so practice playing in front of a mirror or make a video recording of yourself.
 You need to get a little social too so you can connect with your audience.
 If you can create a great audience experience, you’ll have a better chance of getting more gigs and making your way to the top.
+And for top marks, try singing and playing guitar simultaneously.

 Build and connect with your fan base.